mandorle see

 François Chaignaud

-A 2003 graduate from the CNSM, Paris (National Superior Conservatory of Paris for Music and Dance), François Chaignaud has collaborated with numerous choreographers, including Alain Buffard, Boris Charmatz, Emmanuelle Huynh, and Gilles Jobin.
+After graduating in 2003 from the CNSMD of Paris, François Chaignaud has collaborated with numerous choreographers (Alain Buffard, Boris Charmatz, Emmanuelle Huynh, Gilles Jobin).
 Since the creation of his first piece in 2004, he has taken up a multiplicity of roles as dancer, choreographer, singer, actor, historian, and cabaret artist.
-His work—which weaves for dance the aspiration of a comprehensive expression delving into the porosity and potential of bodies—has been characterized since early on by the articulation of singing and dance (Думи мої, 2013).
-With a degree in history, he nourishes his art with in-depth research.
-The historical depth is reflected in his own pieces as well as in the numerous collaborations he has done, and continues to do, with cabaret artist Jérôme Marin (Sous l’ombrelle, 2011), Marie Caroline Hominal (Duchesses, 2009), and the artist Théo Mercier (Radio Vinci Park, 2016) among others.
-Between 2005 and 2016, Chaignaud created with Cecilia Bangolea a series of noteworthy shows that were presented worldwide, including Pâquerettes (2005–2008), Sylphides (2009), (M)IMOSA (co-written with and performed with Trajal Harrell and Marlene Monteiro Freitas, 2011), Dub Love (2013), and DFS (2016).
-In 2021, he founded the organization Mandorle Productions, which supports his desire to follow a line of artistic creation marked by numerous collaborations.
-With Nino Laisné, he created Romances inciertos, un autre Orlando (2017).
-This piece was presented at the 72nd edition of the Festival d’Avignon and brought together signing and dance around androgynous figures drawn from Spanish Baroque folklore.
-Together, they currently are conducting research around partner dances in South America.
+His work—which weaves the aspiration for dance of a comprehensive expression delving into the porosity and potential of bodies—is early on characterized by the singing and dance articulation (Думи мої, 2013).
+Degreed in history, he nourishes his art with in-depth research.
+The historical depth reflects in his own pieces as well as in the numerous collaborations he has done, and continues to do, including with cabaret artist Jérôme Marin (Sous l’ombrelle, 2011), Marie Caroline Hominal (Duchesses, 2009), and visual artist Théo Mercier (Radio Vinci Park, 2016).
+Between 2005 and 2016, Chaignaud creates with Cecilia Bangolea a series of noteworthy shows that are showed worldwide, including Pâquerettes (2005–2008), Sylphides (2009), (M)IMOSA (co-written with and performed with Trajal Harrell and Marlene Monteiro Freitas, 2011), Dub Love (2013), and DFS (2016).
+In 2021, he founds the organization mandorle productions, which supports his desire to follow a line of artistic creation marked by numerous collaborations.
+With Nina Laisné, he creates Romances inciertos, un autre Orlando (2017).
+The piece is presented at the 72nd edition of the Festival d’Avignon and brings together signing and dance around androgynous figures drawn from Spanish Baroque folklore.

 © Julien Benhamou